mayankdotasm/vlab-template-v/README.md

  - Downloading the repo as a ZIP and copying files manually loses all Git history.

 - Merging future template updates becomes painful and error-prone.
-## Why Not Zip & Copy?
-Using Git with an upstream remote keeps:
- - Full commit history
- - Easier merging of future patches
- - Cleaner version control workflow

 ## Need Help?